 Open & Fund an Account

-Online brokerage accounts take moments to set up and the entire onboarding process can be done online from a desktop or handheld device.
+Online brokerage accounts take moments to set up, and the entire onboarding process can be done online from a desktop or handheld device.
 Regulated brokers will ask you to provide some personal information so that you, and only you, have access to the account.
-There will also ask a series of questions designed to establish your trading experience and investment objectives.
+There will also be a series of questions designed to establish your trading experience and investment objectives.
 This is so the broker can comply with Know Your Client (KYC) rules and regulations as laid out by regulators.

 When it comes to sending funds to your new account, most brokers offer a variety of payment options.
 Debit and credit card payments tend to be the fastest, but it’s always worth checking the timelines and if there are any fees involved.

 If you’re weighing up whether or not to buy McDonald’s stock, then trying the experience using a demo account could be a good idea.
 Demo accounts take moments to set up and give you access to the same live platform as if you had fully onboarded.
 The only difference is you trade using virtual funds.
-Demo accounts are a great way to get hands-on experience of the mechanics of trading and to try out different brokers.
+Demo accounts are a great way to get hands-on experience with the mechanics of trading and to try out different brokers.
 As they’re free of charge, there’s no reason to not set up a few with different brokers to find the best fit.

 Research Companies Using Technical & Fundamental Analysis

 Two of the ways to spot a trade entry point are with Fundamental Analysis and Technical Analysis.
 The former involves studying the company’s core business credentials.
-Getting to grips with annual income, profit margins and dividend yield can help establish if McDonald’s is a buy or a sell.
+Getting to grips with annual income, profit margins, and dividend yield can help establish if McDonald’s is a buy or a sell.
 Technical analysis collates historical price data to reveal optimal times to pull the trigger on a buy or sell order.
-In general, fundamental analysis can be used to determine if a stock is a ‘buy’, or not and technical analysis can help predict at what time to do so.
+In general, fundamental analysis can be used to determine if a stock is a ‘buy’ or not, and technical analysis can help predict at what time to do so.

 Open an Order Ticket and Set Your Position Size

-McDonald’s shares are a popular market to trade so they appear on the home screens of most broker platforms.
-Just click on the name or icon and you’ll be taken to the MCD market where you’ll find the latest news, analysis and price charts.
+McDonald’s shares are a popular market to trade, so they appear on the home screens of most broker platforms.
+Just click on the name or icon, and you’ll be taken to the MCD market, where you’ll find the latest news, analysis, and price charts.

 The most immediate course of action is to simply enter the quantity of shares and tap or click buy, depending on what kind of device you are using.
 If you want to input a more sophisticated order, there are other tools you can use to help manage your risk.